AI startups require new strategies: This time it’s actually different

 Traditionally, startups have attracted dynamic and innovative talent with promises of autonomy and wealth potential, outshining rigid incumbents.

 However, the landscape shifts when it comes to AI.
-While there will always be individuals preferring the startup environment, the allure of working on AI at an incumbent is equally strong for many, especially pure computer and data scientsts who, more than anything else, want to work on interesting AI projects.
+While there will always be individuals preferring the startup environment, the allure of working on AI at an incumbent is equally strong for many, especially pure computer and data scientists who, more than anything else, want to work on interesting AI projects.
 They get to work in the code, with a large budget, with all the data, with above-market compensation, and a built-in large customer base that will enjoy the fruits of their labor, all without having to do sales, marketing, tech support, accounting, raising money, or anything else that isn’t the pure joy of writing interesting code.
 This is heaven for many.

 Many people want to create or join a startup of course.
 But startups don’t have an inherent advantage for attracting talent; at best this is neutral again.